A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Methods

 \subsubsection{Modelling}

 Initially, we have our training data, and the specific cluster labels of the training observations.
 In order to run the MIO solver on this dataset to retrieve $\beta$, we must first ascertain the choice of sparsity.
-We perform a grid search for the sparsity level, using MSE on a validation set as a metric.
-Note that the cluster assignments are known for the validation set as well, so we do not require a clustering algorithm to cross-validate and fit the model.
+We perform a grid search for the sparsity level, using MSE on a labelled validation set as a metric.
 Using the chosen level of sparsity, the model is refit on the augmented training set (combination of the training and validation set).
 The choice of the remaining hyperparameters in the MIO formulation is arbitrary.
-For example, the hyperparameter for the $\ell_2$ penalization can take any relatively small value, as it does not affect the accuracy or computation time of the MIO algorithm
+For example, the hyperparameter for the $\ell_2$ penalization can take any relatively small value, as it does not affect the accuracy or computation time of the MIO algorithm.
 Using Gurobi to solve the outer approximation problem, we obtain $\beta$ and $\gamma$, that is the regression coefficients and the cluster-based intercepts, an artifact of the optimization setup.